thesaugat/summarization/README.md

 ### **5. [`extract_title(chunks: List[Document])`](https://github.com/thesaugat/summarization/blob/dev/ml-service/app/main.py#L182)**
 - **Description**:
   Extracts the title from the document chunks using AI prompting.
+  It takes first three chunks from the list of chunks as title is always on the top part of the document.
 - **Inputs**:
   - `chunks` (List[Document]): List of document chunks.
 - **Outputs**: